Retrospective ideas agile

 Before we get to the main part of this post: How do you start a retrospective?
 If we look back again (The 5 phases of a retrospective)that's pretty easy to answer.
 You start with an icebreaker, retro check-in questions.
 If you need some inspiration for that, just take a look here: The best retro check-ins for any context.
 "Setting the stage" after the check-in questions is an important foundation for the retrospective formats that follow.

-Let’s start with the best agile retrospectives ideas - or at least the five most common ones, before we focus on different retrospective ideas.
+Let’s start with the best agile retrospectives templates - or at least the five most common ones, before we focus on different other agile retrospective ideas.

-To make it short, I am talking about the scrum retrospective start stop keep (aka start stop continue), the retrospective liked learned lacked (aka “retro liked learned lacked longed for” or 4l retrospective), the mysterious scrum retrospective with 3 questions, the sailboat retro, the mad sad glad retro and “thumbs up, thumbs down, new ideas and recognition”.
+To make it short, I am talking about the scrum project retrospective template "start stop keep" (aka start stop continue), the retrospective example "liked learned lacked" (aka “retro liked learned lacked longed for” or 4l retrospective), the mysterious scrum retrospective with 3 questions, the sailboat retro, the mad sad glad retro and “thumbs up, thumbs down, new ideas and recognition”.
 Find more on them below!

 Retrospective idea 1 - Scrum retrospective 3 questions